Fintech (Financial Technology)

 Ernst & Young's Global FinTech Adoption Index shows that the global adoption rate is more than two-thirds or 64%.
 According to that report, 75% of customers used money transfer and payment solutions last year.

-FinTech describes any business that uses technology and innovation to modify, improve, automate, or disrupt traditional financial services.
+FinTech describes any business that uses technology and innovation to modify, improve, automate, disrupt, or create new financial services and experiences, departing from traditional methods.

 This emerging industry improves finance with the help of technology (mobile banking, blockchain).
 The leading players in this industry are startup companies, Big Tech firms, and established financial institutions.

-When financial technology emerged, it was referred to as the IT back-office of traditional financial institutions.
-As time passed, the term defined consumer-oriented services such as "Peer-to-Peer (P2P) Lending" and "Crypto Exchanges."
+When financial technology emerged, it included both back-office engineering for traditional financial institutions and consumer-oriented services, such as "Peer-to-Peer (P2P) Lending" and "Crypto Exchanges.

-Banks use financial innovation for both purposes: back-end engineering and customer-facing solutions.
-In addition, individual consumers use it for their daily tasks, such as tax filing, stock investing, pension planning, and transferring money.
+In addition, individual consumers use it for their daily tasks, such as

 The automated teller machines (ATMs) designed in the 1960s and signature-verifying technologies were among the first innovations in the financial industry.